Wyrdgirn/D3DXScreenSelector/README.md

 The Direct3D9 Wrapper library is based on the [Gist by shaunlebron](https://gist.github.com/shaunlebron/3854bf4eec5bec297907).

-This, in addition, allows you to set the swap effect with` --swapmode` and the number of backbuffers with` --d3ddoublebuffer` and` --d3dtriplebuffer` too.
+This, in addition, allows you to set the swap effect with` --swapmode` and the number of backbuffers with` --d3dbuffercount`, ` --d3ddoublebuffer` and` --d3dtriplebuffer` (See [Usage](#usage) section for more info).
+Sorry, I don't know if it affects the game's performance (or the game itself) or not, I only know that changing the backbuffer crashes it with some --swapmode modes ^^;

 Only works with some fullscreen apps and games that use Direct3D9.